 (3) Unless licensed pursuant to Section 4825, the premises registration holder has practiced or influenced or exerted control over the provision of veterinary medicine, veterinary dentistry, veterinary surgery, and the various branches thereof.

-(b) The board shall not renew the premises registration if it is in violation of subdivision (a).
+(b) The board shall not renew the premises registration if it is in violation of subdivision (a) there is no licensee manager associated with the premises.